 The company grew in popularity over the next several years, introducing brewed coffee and espresso, and by the time former employee Howard Schultz bought it in 1987 there were six locations.
 Schultz implemented a rapid expansion program, and when the company went public in 1992, there were 140 outlets, with revenues of $73.5 million (as opposed to $1.3 million in 1987).
 In 2013, total revenues were $14.89 billion.

 As the company continued to take over the world, management decided that the time was ripe to branch out from just coffee and introduce some food items.
 While only one in three Starbucks transactions includes food, the company is working hard to make Starbucks just as valid a culinary option as a coffee option.
 In 2012, they purchased the La Boulange bakery chain for $100 million and have been working to overhaul the menu via a $1.5 billion food program.
-Because there are no kitchens in Starbucks, they’ve shifted to a frozen-food model, with hot items being reheated on the spot, and it seems to be working well.
-La Boulange pastries will be available at locations nationwide by the end of 2014, and upgraded breakfast sandwiches and new lunch options will be rolled out by then as well.
+Because there are no kitchens in Starbucks, they’ve shifted to a frozen-food model, with hot items being reheated on the spot, and have been constantly trying to get the food formula right over the years.
+For 16 Starbucks foods and drinks you won't find in the U.S, click here.